-Specifically, two directions have been extensively explored by researchers in order to provide explainability \cite{sudjianto2021designing}.
+Specifically, two directions have been extensively explored by researchers in order to provide explainability.
 In the first direction, model-agnostic approaches are provided to disentangle a trained black-box model.
-Several popular methods have been developed including locally interpretable model-agnostic explanations (LIME) \cite{ribeiro2016should}, SHapley Additive Explanations (SHAP) \cite{lundberg2017unified}, and sensitivity-based analysis \cite{horel2018,horel2020significance}.
-Despite these successes, it is important to note that ML methods are intrinsically opaque, as opposed to LaLRs.
-Therefore, while such explanations may meet explanation requirements for applications in fields of text and image analysis, they may not be adequate for finance.
+Several popular methods have been developed including locally interpretable model-agnostic explanations (LIME) \cite{ribeiro2016should}, SHapley Additive Explanations (SHAP) \cite{lundberg2017unified}, and sensitivity-based analysis \cite{horel2020significance}.
+Despite these successes, it is important to note that ML methods may be intrinsically opaque, as opposed to LaLRs.
+Therefore, while such explainability may meet explanation requirements for applications in fields of text and image analysis, they may not be adequate enough in financial applications.
 Furthermore, universal explanations do not exist, and there has been criticism of blindly adopting them \cite{molnar2020pitfalls,kumar2020problems,rudin2019stop,slack2020fooling}.
 In the second approach, it simplifies model architecture by enhancing its transparency, see \cite{yang2020enhancing, yang2021gami, chen2018interpretable, agarwal2021neural, dumitrescu2022machine}.
 Explainability and transparency are closely connected concepts: a transparent model is generally easy to comprehend.
-A particular focus is given to \cite{agarwal2021neural} for a novel class of neural additive models (NAMs).
-This type of model integrates the approximation capabilities of neural networks with the interpretability of general additive models (GAMs) by using a linear combination of neural networks (NNs).
-Having been inspired by this work, we hope to provide a highly accurate ML method that provides the greatest transparency.
+A particular focus is given to \cite{agarwal2021neural} for a novel class of Neural Additive Models (NAMs).
+This type of model integrates the approximation capabilities of neural networks (NNs) with the interpretability of general additive models (GAMs) by using a linear combination of NNs.
+Having been inspired by that, we hope to provide a highly accurate ML method that provides the greatest transparency.